Are Centauros exotic signals of the QGP?: Centauro explanations

-Assuming further that $R_{nucleon} \simeq$ 1.15 fm and $R = r_{0}A^{1/3}$ we can expect $R_{Cnt} \sim $ 0.9 fm and $r_{0}^{Cnt} \sim$ 0.22 fm (for A = 75).
-In other words, the experimental observation suggests that the Centauro fireball radius could be about 5.5 times smaller than that of a normal nucleus of corresponding A. \item The other estimate of the Centauro fireball radius can be done by using its volume value, $V_{Cnt} \simeq 75$ fm$^{3}$ as obtained in \cite{Panagiotou}.
-Assuming the spherical shape of the fireball we get $R_{Cnt} = 2.6 $ fm and $r_{0}^{Cnt} = 0.62$ fm.
-These values seem to be overestimated in comparison with the previous ones. \item Another estimate taken from \cite{Panagiotou_Note} gives $R_{Cnt}=1.86 \pm 0.36$ fm and $r_{0}^{Cnt}$ = 0.44 $\pm$ 0.08 fm. \end{itemize} Summarizing, the radius question from the point of view of ``experimental'' estimates, the situation is rather unclear.
-Different estimates locate the Centauro fireball radius in the range : $R_{Cnt} \sim 0.9-2.6$ fm and $r_{0}^{Cnt} \sim 0.22 -0.62 $ fm. \item {\em Stability curves}.\\ The main question is if extreme conditions, such as a very high quarkchemical potential and reduced volume, can cause the (meta) stability of the object.
-A general condition for DQM ( Deconfined Quark Matter) bag stability comes from the equalization of the internal (quark- gluon) and external (bag) pressure.
+The main question is if extreme conditions, such as a very high quarkchemical potential and reduced volume, can cause the (meta) stability of the object.
+A general condition for DQM (Deconfined Quark Matter) bag stability comes from the equalization of the internal (quark- gluon) and external (bag) pressure.
 The formulas for thermodynamical quantities of strangelets being in mechanical equilibrium can be found for example in \cite{Madsen_rev}.
 They have been derived assuming the massless $u,d$ and $s$-quarks of equal chemical potentials $\mu$, and $\alpha_{s}$ = 0.
 Strangelets are in mechanical equilibrium at fixed temperature $T$ and baryon number $A$ when

 where extrinsic curvature $C=\oint(\frac{1}{R_{1}}+\frac{1}{R_{2}})dS$ ( $C = 8\pi R$ for a sphere), and V and B are the volume and bag model value constant respectively. \\ In this case